TartuDen/Band-Concert-Tracker/README.md

 JSON files and format

 ### Testing
-The project has unit tests file that tests some routine functions with coverage about 30%.
+The project has a unit tests file that tests some routine functions with coverage of about 30%.

+### Unsolved Issues
+1. SearchBar needs to be implemented